Author

 Inventory

-Leung writes with deliberate excess: run-on sentences, exaggerated metaphors ("mind-numbingly uninspiring," "electronic fuckery"), self-aware sarcasm, and a willingness to express contradictory impulses.
+Leung writes with deliberate excess: run-on sentences, exaggerated metaphors ("warbly Magpie," "electronic fuckery"), self-aware sarcasm, and a willingness to express contradictory impulses inside the same paragraph.
 He favors parenthetical asides, lists within prose, and sudden tonal shifts from formal analysis to crude jokes.
-His critical vocabulary oscillates between academic (oscillator theory, Gagné's model of talent) and crude.
-The volatility is intentional — a posture that refuses easy consumption.
+His critical vocabulary oscillates between academic (Adorno and Horkheimer, face-symmetry research, Gagné's model of talent) and locker-room.
+The signature move is the self-stacking parenthetical — "[and am using comments placed in brackets to make this shorter (read: lazy)]" — which lets him simultaneously do and undermine the bit.
+The volatility is intentional: a posture that refuses easy consumption.

 Standout pieces